Secretary Of State Rex Tillerson Keeps Low Profile Since Taking Office

 "Even if they operate with a very small staff and a flexible set of responsibilities," Countryman says, "it gives you greater capability respond to allies and friends who need a high-level touch by the United States."

 This week, the Trump administration will be giving a high-level touch to Mexico.
 Tillerson will be joining Homeland Security Secretary John Kelly there.
-They'll be trying to put the relationship back on track after Trump's phone call with Mexican President Enrique Pena Nieto and his many statements demanding that Mexico pay for a border wall.
+They'll be trying to put the relationship back on track after Trump's phone call with Mexican President Enrique Peña Nieto and his many statements demanding that Mexico pay for a border wall.